leap-stc/ClimSim/ARCHITECTURE.md

 │
 ├── demo_notebooks            <- Jupyter notebooks with examples of how to use the dataset for ML │
-├── evaluation                <- Tools for evaluating ML models │
+├── evaluation                <- Jupyter notebooks for evaluating ML models │
 ├── grid_info                 <- Grid information for low-resolution dataset
 │